• Skip to primary navigation

 Cancer avoidance vaccines:

-Doctors often give ”avoidance” vaccine to patients to prevent certain cancers from emerging.
-Such vaccines include the ones given for the flu or the chicken pox; they can shield our body from unsafe viruses that may deteriorate our health.
+Doctors often give an ”avoidance” vaccine to patients to prevent certain cancers from emerging.
+Such vaccines include the ones given for the flu or chickenpox; they can shield our body from unsafe viruses that may deteriorate our health.

 HPV vaccine: